thearagon/thearagon.github.io/index.md

 I completed my PhD in Geophysics at [Géoazur](https://geoazur.oca.eu/fr/acc-geoazur), Université Côte d’Azur, in May 2019.

 My research aims at better understanding the **deformation of the shallow parts of the Earth** on multiple temporal and spatial scales, from the displacement induced a few seconds to days **before, during and after an earthquake** to the long-term interaction of fault networks.
 I am particularly interested in modeling or simulating earthquakes and faults behavior.
 These last few years, I focused on source estimation problems, using probabilistic approaches to decipher the robust characteristics, or the uncertainties, of our models.
 I also use stochastic methods to study recent large earthquakes.
-Finally, I am also interested in how faults interact with each other and how their geometry impacts the deformation.
+Finally, I am also interested in how faults interact with each other and how the characteristic of the medium around them can impact deformations.

 You can find me in my office in the [Seismological Laboratory](http://seismolab.caltech.edu/) building: